aidswidjaja/aidswidjaja/README.md

 <center>

 _My activity on GitHub will be significantly reduced from what it used to be.
 I may never code seriously again, although I find it unlikely that I'll be completely cut off from computing for the rest of my life.
-Thank you to everyone I've worked with for your support, guidance, encouragement, or just being another person to talk to dumb C headers I can't locate.
+Thank you to everyone I've worked with for your support, guidance, encouragement, or just being another person to talk about dumb C headers I can't locate.
 It's been a pleasure, but this isn't goodbye.
 It's the start of something new :)_

 </center>